 Certified Divorce Financial Analyst FAQ’s

-The role of the CDFA is to assist the client and his/her lawyer to understand how the financial decisions he/she makes today will impact the client’s financial future.
-A CDFA offers help determining if your settlement is financially feasible, an objective viewpoint in an emotional situation and customized advice about your special financial needs.
+The role of the CDFA® is to assist the client and his/her lawyer to understand how the financial decisions he/she makes today will impact that client’s financial future.
+A CDFA® offers help determining if your settlement is financially feasible and provides an objective viewpoint despite the emotional situation.
+The CDFA® also furnishe customized advice about your special financial needs.

-2. How do Certified Divorce Financial Analyst® differ from other financial professionals?
+2. How does a Certified Divorce Financial Analyst® differ from other financial professionals?

 3. I have an attorney, do I need a Certified Divorce Financial Analyst®?